Massachusetts House of Representatives' 6th Essex district

-Massachusetts House of Representatives' 6th Essex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
-It covers the city of Beverly in Essex County.
-Democrat Jerry Parisella of Beverly has represented the district since 2011.
+Massachusetts House of Representatives' 6th Essex district is one of 160 districts in the lower house of the Massachusetts General Court.
+It covers the city of Beverly and part of the town of Wenham in Essex County.
+Democrat Hannah Bowen of Beverly has represented the district since May 2025.

 The current district geographic boundary overlaps with that of the Massachusetts Senate's 2nd Essex district.